 The theme comes with two preset default Google Fonts: Open Sans and Roboto.
 This ensures out of the box functionality and cross-browser visual consistency.
 The fonts usage is spread on various elements like the menu, post titles, blocks title, etc. For the elements which are not defined we added a general font family on the body and paragraph(p) tags: Verdana, Geneva, sans-serif;

 The icons and other small design elements (ex. social icons, menu arrows, etc.) are included in the “newspaper” font which is located in the ../Newspaper/images/icons folder.

-The easiest method to find what font is used on a certain element is to use the browser inspector, you can find a guide here – link
+The easiest method to identify what font is used on a specific element is to use the browser inspector.
+You can find a guide here – link

 Newspaper Theme has a fully customizable Theme Fonts section where you can set custom, Google, Typekit or standard fonts, font sizes and font line heights.
 Everything you need to adjust your website fonts you will find under the Theme Fonts tab!

 Theme fonts panel section is structured in a multitude of expandable areas related to the elements you can customize.
-In each area you will find loaded by default a standard font, size, line height, style and weight.
-All this elements are fully customizable.
+In each area, you will find loaded by default a standard font, size, line height, style, and weight.
+All these elements are fully customizable.

-Select the section were you want to apply the google fonts.
+Select the section where you want to apply the Google fonts.

 Google Fonts are included in the drop-down list.